nicjar/DM_WS/exercises/2-git.md

 </details>
 <br />

-#### :computer: Make a change to your repository locally, e.g. by modifying or adding a file.
+#### :computer: :octocat: Make a change to your repository locally, e.g. by modifying or adding a file.
 Commit your changes to both the local and remote repositories
 <details markdown="1">
 <summary>:key: Click to see hints</summary>
 * After changing some file, stage the file as usual.